dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 }
 ```

-This function can either be called withine a `createButton` function, or not, this totally depends on how the protocol is organized.
+This function can either be called within a `createButton` function, or not, this totally depends on how the protocol is organized.
 And even the rendering could not mean that the object is rendered on the screen yet, but this will be more clear soon, when we will explain the protocol.

+Another thing that every type of object should

+This step should not be particularly hard to implement once we have decided what type of graphics object we want to display (windows, labels, buttons, etc) we need basically to draft a data structure to contain the definition of the ui object and the functions

+#### The Protocol

+Once we have primitives to create gui components and render it, we can start to implement our protocol, here there are no standard, and probably there are many different ways to implement it, for example linux usually use either X or Wayling for it's graphic environment, windows has it's own, QNX has it's own protocol, etc.

+Technically nothing forbid us to create a full ui within the kernel and have all the UI calls made in supervisor mode, but this is not advisable for few reasons:

+* The UI component will have access to the whole hardware, even what it doesn't need.
+* A bug in the UI can panic the kernel
+* Is not safe from a security point of view.

+Usually

 ## Libc